In the Cerulean Abyss.

 “There isn’t much time left,” he said to the corpse of Gan Zhu.
 “I told you before that several destinies were clashing in this place, today.
 The confluence of influences are going to create an opportunity — a gap in the defenses erected around that place.
 It is only the slightest gap, for the briefest moment, and nothing living could actually exploit that gap.
 I should know; I helped put the barrier in place, all those years ago.”

 The fat man looked gently down at the corpse, with a quiet smile.
 “As you no doubt could surmise, I have deep connections to the karma of this world.
 Karma is not a thing that can manipulate fate, and thus, I was not able to avert your fate.
-But you have no fate now; so perhaps your karma, might be able to fill a gap I can only perceive, beyond the influence of fate.
+But you have no fate now; so perhaps your karma, might be able to fill a gap only I can perceive, beyond the influence of fate.
 Perhaps… under the influence of another world… Gan Zhu might live again…”

 A subtle rumble began to shake the Cerulean Abyss, like an earthquake, or perhaps as though some huge monster stirred deep below.
 The fat man listened carefully, and gave a brief nod.
 He addressed the corpse at his feet with a wry smile.
 “Please understand that I hold you in the highest respect.”